texnevada/recruitment-tasks/README.md

 # What this does.

-This programs reads a sensor (text file) with a 2 minutes collection window to send off to the server in a json format
+This programs reads a sensor (text file) with a 2 minute collection window to send off to the server in a json format.
+This is customizable in the `config.ini` file

 To run the file you need `Python 3.6 or higher`.